Free shipping · Ships in 2 business days · Midwife-curated

 Unpack together

-Sit with your partner and go through the partner guide.
-Fifteen minutes of preparation changes the whole tone of labor.
+Sit with your partner and go through the box together.
+Fifteen minutes now means neither of you is figuring things out at three in the morning.

 iii.